-OFC 176 Keyboarding (1)
+OFC 176 Keyboarding (1) (Next year's course prefix/number OFCT 1171)

 This course is for students with no previous training in typing.
 The course introduces the typewriter parts.
 Alphabetic keys, numeric keys, and symbol keys are covered.
 Fundamental techniques are refined, and speed is developed.
 Laboratory fee.
 (1 Lec., 1 Lab.)